Great Law of Peace: Tuscarora

-The Tuscarora joined the Iroquois Confederacy in 1722.
+The Tuscarora joined the Haudenosaunee Confederacy in 1722.
 There is a version of the Great Law of Peace attributed by Wallace "Mad Bear" Anderson of the Tuscarora published in 1987.
 However, there is a claim this was borrowed.

 Influence on the United States Constitution

 Americana and Native American Studies Professor Donald Grinde claims that the democratic ideals of the Kaianere’kó:wa provided a significant inspiration to Benjamin Franklin, James Madison and other framers of the U.S. Constitution.
 He contends that the federal structure of the U.S. Constitution was influenced by the living example of the Iroquois Confederation, as were notions of individual liberty and the separation of powers.
 Grinde, working with Bruce Johansen, also identifies Native American symbols and imagery that were adopted by the nascent United States, including the American bald eagle and a bundle of arrows.
 However, eagles and bundles of arrows are common imagery in European heraldry, which is the more likely influence.
-Their thesis argues the U.S. constitution was the synthesis of various forms of political organization familiar to the founders, including the Iroquois Confederation.
+Their thesis argues the U.S. Constitution was the synthesis of various forms of political organization familiar to the founders, including the Iroquois Confederation.
 Their thesis led to the U.S. Congress passing Concurrent Resolution 331 to recognize the influence of the Iroquois Constitution upon the American Constitution and Bill of Rights in 1988.
-John Rutledge of South Carolina, delegate to the Constitutional Convention, read excerpts of various Iroquois Treaties to the drafting committee, however an English translation of the Great Law of Peace was not created until the 19th century.
+John Rutledge of South Carolina, delegate to the Constitutional Convention, read excerpts of various Iroquois Treaties to the drafting committee; however, an English translation of the Great Law of Peace was not created until the 19th century.